iluwatar/java-design-patterns/virtual-proxy/README.md

 ---
-title: "Virtual Proxy Design Pattern in Java: Enhancing Performance & Resource Management"
+title: "Virtual Proxy Pattern in Java: Enhancing Performance with Lazy Loading Techniques"
+shortTitle: Virtual Proxy
 description: "Explore the Virtual Proxy Design Pattern in Java to improve your applications.
 Learn how this pattern optimizes performance and manages resources efficiently by controlling the creation and access of resource-intensive objects.
 Ideal for developers looking to enhance system responsiveness."
 category: Structural
 language: en